fuzziqersoftware/newserv/README.md

     * `$si` (game server only): Shows basic information about the server.
     * `$ping`: Shows round-trip ping time from the server to you.
 On the proxy server, shows the ping time from you to the proxy and from the proxy to the server.
     * `$matcount` (game server only): Shows how many of each type of material you've used.
-    * `$rarenotifs` (game server only): Enables or disables rare drop notifications.
-Only applies to server drop modes (see `$dropmode`); notifications are not supported in client drop mode.
-When enabled, you'll see a message whenever a rare item drops.
-In private drop mode, you will only see a notification if the item is visible to you; you won't be notified of other players' rare drops.
+    * `$itemnotifs <mode>`: Enables item drop notification messages.
+The modes are `off`, `rare`, and `on`, which should be self-explanatory.
+If the game has private drops enabled, you will only see a notification if the dropped item is visible to you; you won't be notified of other players' rare drops.
     * `$what` (game server only): Shows the type, name, and stats of the nearest item on the ground.
     * `$where` (game server only): Shows your current floor number and coordinates.
 Mainly useful for debugging.